Solving clustered low-rank semidefinite programs arising from polynomial optimization: A specialized interior point method

-In this section we discuss a primal-dual interior point method for clustered low-rank semidefinite programs.
-Such semidefinite programs arise from polynomial (matrix) constraints, as discussed in Section \ref{sec:MPMP}.
-The algorithm is a generalization of \texttt{SDPB} \cite{simmons-duffin_semidefinite_2015} (which in turn builds on \texttt{SDPA} \cite{yamashita_high-performance_2010}), allowing for more flexibility.
-It uses a predictor-corrector step due to Mehrotra \cite{mehrotra_implementation_1992}, and the Lanczos algorithm for computing step lengths \cite{toh_note_2002}.
+In this section we give an exposition of the primal-dual interior-point method for semidefinite programming as used by \texttt{SDPB} \cite{simmons-duffin_semidefinite_2015}, which in turn builds on \texttt{SDPA} \cite{yamashita_high-performance_2010}.
+We generalize the method to a very general low-rank structure (see \eqref{eq:constraintmatrices} and \eqref{eq:nonsymmetric}), and we show how this can be exploited in the computation of the Schur complement matrix in a way that fast matrix-matrix multiplication can be employed (which is especially beneficial because we use high-precision arithmetic).
 Because our applications consist of problems in extremal geometry, which typically have few clusters and a large number of constraints within a cluster, our parallelization strategy is different from \texttt{SDPB}.
+The interior point method uses the $XZ$ search direction \cite{MR1387330,MR1430559,MR1462060}, the predictor-corrector step due to Mehrotra \cite{mehrotra_implementation_1992}, and the Lanczos algorithm for computing step lengths \cite{toh_note_2002}.

-When translating polynomial constraints into semidefinite constraints, one obtains for each polynomial constraint a number of semidefinite constraints which use the same positive semidefinite matrix variables.
+When translating polynomial constraints into semidefinite constraints (see Section~\ref{sec:MPMP}), one obtains for each polynomial constraint a number of semidefinite constraints which use the same positive semidefinite matrix variables.
 By using sampling it is possible to keep the rank of the constraint matrices low \cite{lofberg_coefficients_2004}.
 Together, this leads to a clustered low-rank semidefinite program, with clusters of constraints using the same positive semidefinite variables, and low-rank constraint matrices.
 We assume these clusters are connected only through free scalar variables.